cbmr-data/cbmr-data.github.io/esrum/source/usage/modules.rst

 needed.
 If used correctly this can help to both document your analyses and to make them more reproducible.

-Modules on Esrum are primarily provided by UCPH-IT (see this `list of modules`_) and new modules can be requested via the UCPH-IT service portal (see :ref:`s_requesting_missing_modules`).
+Modules on Esrum are primarily provided by UCPH-IT, who add new tools and new versions of tools when requested (see :ref:`s_requesting_missing_modules`).
+A browser-based `list of modules`_ provided by UCPH-IT is available.
 Users can also set up their own private or shared environment modules as described in the :ref:`p_tips_modules` section.

 A collection of software managed by the Data Analytics team is also